TolisSth/SIV/README.md

 <h1>SIV</h1>
 SIV or else Simple Image Viewer is a small program writen in Java that enables the user to view images.
 This app is really simple and it is mostly directed to Linux users that access their files through the CLI and want an image viewer that can accept command line arguments.
 Of course this does not mean that the app does not have a GUI that enables the user to pick and view an image.
 <h1>This is work in progress</h1>
 In this version 1.0.0 the app only supports the basic functionallity of an image viewer.
-I will support and continue to develop this project for the foreseeable future.
+I will support and continue to develop this project for the foreseeable future.<br>
 <b>Coming in the next few versions:</b>
 <ul>
 <li>Light theme</li>